* Prices rise on safety bid spurred by Cyprus

 NEW YORK, March 21 Prices for U.S. Treasuries

-rose on Thursday as disarray in bailout plans for Cyprus stoked
+rose on Thursday as bailout plans for Cyprus remained in

 partners demanded that Cyprus tax bank accounts to help fund a